Many dogs love riding in cars, as it gives them a chance to check out the scenery, enjoy novel odors, and bark at the motorists in adjacent lanes!

 But while car rides are usually fun for dogs and their drivers, few people understand that four-legged passengers can make driving much more dangerous than normal (and, let’s face it – driving is pretty hazardous in even the best of circumstances).

 In fact, dogs not only raise your risk of having an accident, they can make accidents more dangerous too.
+So, you have to keep safety in mind!

 Fortunately, there are ways you can help mitigate these dangers and keep your beloved bestie safe when riding around town.